mspnp/aks-baseline/11-validation.md

    > :bulb: Remember to include the protocol prefix `https://` in the URL you type in the address bar of your browser.
 A TLS warning will be present due to using a self-signed certificate.
 You can ignore it or import the self-signed cert (`appgw.pfx`) to your user's trusted root store.

    Refresh the web page a couple of times and observe the value `Host name` displayed at the bottom of the page.
-As the Traefik Ingress Controller balances the requests between the two pods hosting the web page, the host name will change from one pod name to the other throughtout your queries.
+As the Traefik Ingress Controller balances the requests between the two pods hosting the web page, the host name will change from one pod name to the other throughout your queries.

 ## Validate reader access to the a0008 namespace. *Optional.*